PlanktoScope/PlanktoScope/documentation/docs/operation/software-customization.md

 forklift pallet stage --no-cache-img
 ```

 Note that your PlanktoScope will still have a copy of the hardware setup guides even if you hide them.
-If you really want to delete that copy, you can run the following command in the Cockpit Terminal:
+If you really want to delete that copy after running the above commands, you can run the following command in the Cockpit Terminal:

 ```
 docker image prune -a
 ```

-Note that this may also delete other copies of apps which are not currently enabled - so, for example, if you [disabled Grafana](#grafana), then you will only be able to re-enable Grafana once your PlanktoScope has an internet connection to re-download Grafana, and you will need to run `forklift pallet stage` instead of `forklift pallet stage --no-cache-img` (so that Grafana will be re-downloaded).
+Note that this command will also delete any other downloaded copies of apps which are not currently enabled - so, for example, if you [disabled Grafana](#grafana), then you will only be able to re-enable Grafana once your PlanktoScope has an internet connection to re-download Grafana, and you will need to run `forklift pallet stage` instead of `forklift pallet stage --no-cache-img` (so that Grafana will be re-downloaded).

 ### Segmenter